Mullapudi Venkata Ramana: Association with Bapu

-Mullapudi provided an able foil, providing script/dialogue that suited Bapu's visuals and this celebrated friendship and professional association made some very meaningful social films that were decent hits like Radha Kalyanam, Vamsa Vruksham, Pelli Pustakam, Mr. Pellam, Sundarakanda, and Radhaagopalam.
+Mullapudi collaborated with Bapu by providing scripts and dialogue that complemented Bapu's visual style.
+Their long-standing professional association resulted in several social films, including Radha Kalyanam, Vamsa Vruksham, Pelli Pustakam, Mr. Pellam, Sundarakanda, and Radhaagopalam.

-MuthyalaMuggu is one of the path-breaking films of yesteryear as the characters and story are even relevant today.
-This film launched Ravu Gopalarao in a negative role who soon became most sought-after actor in negative roles for next 20 years.
-The dialogues by Mullapudi were a runaway hit with all generations alike and popular even now.
+MuthyalaMuggu is regarded as a notable film of its time, with themes and characters that have continued to be discussed in later years.
+The film marked an early negative-role performance by Rao Gopal Rao, who later became known for portraying antagonistic characters.
+The dialogue, written by Mullapudi, received widespread attention and remained popular with audiences.

 Mullapudi translated the Thiruppavai written by the Tamil Vaishnavite saint Andal into Telugu as Melupalukula Melukolupu.
 This translation used Bapu's illustrations for each translated verse.

 Television

 During the years 1985–90, Mullapudi and Bapu made videos for school subjects for children on television.
 At the behest of then the chief minister of Andhra Pradesh Dr. N.T RamaRao, Bapu-Ramana made these education videos which were aired by Doordarshan in Telugu were very popular.
 The same were later dubbed and aired by National Doordarshan.
 A.R.
-Rahaman, the present day music maestro, was then an upcoming drummer, providing background music for few of these videos.
+Rahman was then an upcoming drummer, providing background music for few of these videos.

 In this millennium, the magic of the Bapu-Ramana combination provided their expertise for the mega mythology serial Bhagavatham on ETV.
 Etv Sri Bhagavatam serial cast : Arun Govil as Dasavatara and Maha Vishnu, Sunil Kumar Sharma as Rama and Krishna, Gargi Roy Chaudhury as Sita and Rukhmini, Sharmilee Raj as SatyaBhama and Bhudevi, Bhavana as Jambavati, Sana as Yashodha, AVS as Narada, etc.,.
 It was well received by audience and firmly scaled up TRPs for the channel.
 Also directed Sri Venkateswara Vaibhavam for SVBC-TTD Channel by Bapu Ramana with SaiKiran, Mounica, Ashmita.